Margarethe Selenka

-Margarethe Lenore Selenka (née Heinemann; 7 October 1860, Hamburg – 16 December 1922, Munich) was a German zoologist, anthropologist, feminist and pacifist.
+Margarethe Lenore Selenka (née Heinemann; 7 October 1860, Hamburg – 16 December 1922, Munich), also known as Margarethe Zelenka, was a German zoologist, anthropologist, feminist and pacifist.
 She researched apes and led scientific expeditions to the Dutch East Indies.

 Early life

 Margarethe Lenore Heinemann was the daughter of a merchant.
 In 1886, she married the writer Ferdinand Neubürger, but the marriage ended in a divorce a few of years later.
-In 1893, she really, to Emil Selenka, a professor in zoology at the University of Erlangen, who was the widower of her sister.
+In 1893, she remarried, to Emil Selenka, a professor in zoology at the University of Erlangen, who was the widower of her sister.

 Under Selenka's influence, she began to study palaeontology, anthropology and zoology and became his assistant.
 In 1892 she participated in a scientific expedition to Ceylon, Japan, China and the Dutch East Indies led by her husband.
 When Emil Selenka became severely ill during their stay in the Dutch East Indies and had to return to Germany, she continued the work, spending some months exploring the jungles of Borneo to study apes.
 Back in Germany the couple wrote a report on their journeys titled Sonnige Welten: Ostasiatische Reiseskizzen ("Sunny Worlds: East Asian Travel Sketches").